jp2321/dl4cv_dev/slides/chapter4_03_some_tricks_with_neural_networks.md

 ```

-Note: It is not convenient to read first all the data into memory, preprocess it, and use it than for training.
+Note: It is inconvenient to read first all the data into memory, preprocess it, and use it than for training.
 First of all, this often requires large machines with large RAM.
-Secondly, if loading just one batch at the time, not the full power of the GPU can be used, as the GPU might wait for the batch to be prepared or passed to the GPU.
+Secondly, if loading just one batch at the time, the GPU might wait for the batch to be prepared or passed to the GPU, which reduces the utlization of the GPU.

-Using tensorflow pipelines mitigate these two downsides.
+Using tensorflow pipelines mitigates these two downsides.
 In the example above, a sample pipeline is built.
 The dataset object can be normally passed to the fit function of the model.

 For more information about data piplines see <a href="https://www.tensorflow.org/guide/data_performance">here</a>, <a href="https://towardsdatascience.com/building-efficient-data-pipelines-using-tensorflow-8f647f03b4ce">here</a> and <a href="https://cs230.stanford.edu/blog/datapipeline/"> here </a>.